Why is Immigration Medical Exam required?

 Tips for Successful Medical Examination

-• Your appointment and documents will be verified at reception.
-After the security check, you will go inside the clinic area.
+- Upon arrival, your appointment and documents will be verified at reception.
+After a security check, you will be directed to the clinic area.

-• All applicants are requested to cooperate with the clinic staff.
+- Please cooperate fully with the clinic staff.

-• If you need any special assistance such as a wheelchair, an interpreter (in case of any language barrier), or any other special requirement, kindly inform us in advance at the time of booking an appointment.
+- If you require special assistance such as a wheelchair, an interpreter due to language barriers, or any other specific needs, inform us in advance when booking your appointment.

 After the Exam